The Author's of VIEW

-Ed is a Senior Associate with the Center for Creative Learning, and an Adjunct Professor with Fordham University's Graduate School of Education.
-He is the principal author of VIEW: An Assessment of Problem Solving StyleSM, as well as publications of support material for that instrument.
+Ed is a Senior Associate with the Center for Creative Learning.
+He is the principal author of VIEW: An Assessment of Problem Solving Style, as well as publications of support material for that instrument.
 Ed is also the author of articles on learning style, talent identification and development, and creativity training and instruction.
 He offers seminars and workshops helping individuals and groups to become more effective problem solvers.
-He served for many years as a public school music and drama teacher, and founded the Sussex Student Theater, in which students wrote and produced their own musical plays.
-He is a past President of the Board of Directors of the Sussex County Teen Arts Festival and the Sussex County Technical School Board of Education.
-He is currently President of the Board of Trustees of the Sussex County Charter School for Technology.
+He served for many years as a public school music and drama teacher, and as an Adjunct Professor with Fordham University's Graduate School of Education.
+He founded the Sussex Student Theater, in which students wrote and produced their own musical plays.
+He is a past President of the Board of Directors of the Sussex County Teen Arts Festival, the Sussex County Technical School Board of Education and the Board of Trustees of the Sussex County Charter School for Technology.

 Dr. Donald J. Treffinger

-Dr. Donald J. Treffinger is President of the Center for Creative Learning, Inc., in Sarasota, Florida.
-He holds a Ph.D. in Educational Psychology from Cornell University and an honorary Doctor of Laws degree from the University of Winnipeg.
+Don was the Founder and President of the Center for Creative Learning, Inc., in Sarasota, Florida.
+He earned his Ph.D. in Educational Psychology from Cornell University and an honorary Doctor of Laws degree from the University of Winnipeg.
 He has authored or co-authored more than 70 books and monographs, including Educating for Creativity and Innovation and Creative Approaches to Problem Solving, and more than 400 articles.
-Dr. Treffinger has served as a faculty member of many colleges and universities, including Purdue University, the University of Kansas, and Buffalo State College.
-Dr. Treffinger has received the National Association for Gifted Children's Distinguished Service Award, the E. Paul Torrance Creativity Award, and the NAGC Legacy Award, as well as the International Creativity Award from the World Council for Gifted and Talented Children.
-Dr. Treffinger has served as editor of the Gifted Child Quarterly and Editor-in-Chief of Parenting for High Potential.
+Don served as a faculty member of many colleges and universities, including Purdue University, the University of Kansas, and Buffalo State College.
+Don received the National Association for Gifted Children's Distinguished Service Award, the E. Paul Torrance Creativity Award, and the NAGC Legacy Award, as well as the International Creativity Award from the World Council for Gifted and Talented Children.
+Don served as editor of the Gifted Child Quarterly and Editor-in-Chief of Parenting for High Potential.

 Dr. Scott Isaksen